 Many MSN programs have specialized tracks that students can opt into, thus determining the type of specialized nursing courses they will take along with core nursing courses.
 Additionally, there may be clinical hours required to complete the degree.

-To provide an example, the University of Central Arkansas offers the following courses as part of its RN to MSN Family Nurse Practitioner program:
+To provide an example, the following courses might be found as part of an RN to MSN Family Nurse Practitioner program:

 - Advanced Health Assessment